-Root canal treatment is usually done under local anaesthesia.
-This completely blocks pain from the jaw area and you will stay awake during the procedure.
+Root canal treatment is usually done under local anaesthesia, which means that it won’t hurt.
+This completely blocks pain from your jaw area and you will stay awake during the procedure.
 If you’re concerned about having a local anaesthetic, talk to your dentist.

 Your dentist will discuss with you what will happen before, during and after your procedure, and any pain you might have.
-This is your opportunity to understand what will happen, and you can help yourself by preparing questions to ask about the risks, benefits and any alternatives to the procedure.
-This will help you to be informed, so you can give your consent for the procedure to go ahead, which you may be asked to do by signing a consent form.
+This is your opportunity to understand what will happen.
+You can help yourself by preparing questions to ask about the risks, benefits and any alternatives to the procedure.
+This will help you to be informed, so you can give your consent for the procedure to go ahead.
+You may be asked to sign a consent form before your treatment begins.

 If you need a local anaesthetic, your dentist will give it to you a few minutes before the procedure, to give it time to work.
-He or she will separate your tooth from the rest of your mouth using a thin sheet of rubber called a dam.
-This helps to stop the spread of any infection and prevents you from swallowing or breathing in any small instruments or fluids used during the procedure.
+He will separate your tooth from the rest of your mouth using a thin sheet of rubber, called a dam.
+This helps to stop the spread of any infection.
+It also prevents you from swallowing or breathing in any small instruments or fluids used during the procedure.